controlecidadao/samantha_ia/README.md

 ![task](https://github.com/controlecidadao/samantha_ia/blob/main/images/task_manager.png)
 <br><br>

 We suggest to download the model with **Q4_K_M** (4-bit quantization) in its link name (put the mouse over the download button to view the complete file name in the link like this: `https://huggingface.co/NousResearch/Hermes-2-Pro-Llama-3-8B-GGUF/resolve/main/Hermes-2-Pro-Llama-3-8B-Q4_K_M.gguf?download=true`).
-As a rule, the larger the model size, the greater the accuracy of the generated text:
+As a rule, the larger the model size, the greater the accuracy of the generated text.
 <br>

 If the downloaded model doesn't fit into the available RAM space, your hard drive will be used, impacting performance.